 4. A minimum grade of C in all prerequisite courses offered in the Faculty of Arts and Sciences.

-Students must maintain acceptable standing in academic work, fieldwork and demonstrate consistent professionalism or risk suspension from either Elementary Education program, the Concentration in Middle Level Mathematics or Concentration in Middle Level General Science.
+Students must maintain acceptable standing in academic work, fieldwork and demonstrate consistent professionalism or risk suspension from the Elementary Education B.A. program.

 Other Requirements

 In addition to completing courses in elementary education, teacher candidates must complete the following requirements.
 See FSEHD website for additional information.